KyberNetwork/developer-portal/docs/widget-generator-guide.md

 title: Widget Generator Guide
 ---
 Go to https://developer.kyber.network/docs/WidgetGenerator.
 You will see the following interface:

 ![Widgetgenerator](/uploads/widgetgenerator.png "Widgetgenerator")

 Test out the widget for yourself by clicking on the button!

 **Note:**
-Button's title and text can be changed if desired.
+Button's text, title, and CSS style can be changed if desired.
 You could add multiple buttons into a page.

 ## Widget Options